TrishaSrikanth-459/DeployStega/docs/thread_model.md

 ## 5. Summary

 DeployStega evaluates covert communication security under a GitHub platform–level adversary who can observe all repository interactions, routing patterns, and timing behavior of the sender and receiver accounts across GitHub, but who cannot compromise endpoints or observe off-platform activity.
-Program-level security is intentionally minimal, as endpoint compromise would trivially defeat steganography and lies outside the experimental threat model.
+Program-level security is intentionally minimal, including unprotected local configuration files and identifiers with only a basic lockout safeguard, because endpoint compromise would trivially defeat steganography and lies outside the experimental threat model.
 This separation ensures that measured indistinguishability reflects environmental and behavioral plausibility rather than implementation hardening.